Octachron/codept/README.md

 Another important point is that codept's whole project analysis feature make it possible to handle uniformly the delayed dependency aspect of module aliases introduced by the `-no-alias-deps` option.

-At last point, if dependencies up to transitive closure are not precise enough, the "-expand-deps" option can track more precisely type aliases induced dependencies, making it easier to track all cmi files required to compile a given files for instance..
+A last point, if dependencies up to transitive closure are not precise enough, the "-expand-deps" option can track more precisely type aliases induced dependencies, making it easier to track all cmi files required to compile a given files for instance..